X1Aaron/lxq/README.md

 * LXQ is tested on Ubuntu 18.04 and is designed to be used on a fresh Ubuntu 18.04 VM.
 * All containers are Ubuntu 18.04
-* Processor, RAM, and Hard drive requirements are based on what apps you install.
+* Processor, RAM, and Hard drive requirements are based on what/how many apps you install and usage of those apps.

 `lxq update`